 Federal and state laws prevent an employer from discriminating against job applicants and employees on the basis of age.
-The best known example of these laws, the federal Age Discrimination in Employment Act (ADEA), prohibits employers from discriminating against employers and applicants who are 40 years of age and older based on their age.
-The ADEA applies to a number of scenarios and stages of the employment process, including the application process, hiring, firing, job advertisements, and apprecenticeship programs.
+The federal Age Discrimination in Employment Act (ADEA), prohibits employers from discriminating against employees and applicants who are 40 years of age and older based on their age.
+The ADEA applies to a number of scenarios and stages of the employment process, including:

 Provisions of the ADEA

-The ADEA is very clear on its prohibitions, some of which are summarized here for quick reference.
+The ADEA is very clear on its prohibitions, some of which are summarized here for reference.